mgravemeyer/Jodel-iOS-Challenge/README.md

 ### Architecture

-• The project should follow the SOLID principles.
+• The project should follow the SOLID principles. - CHECK

 • The current boilerplate code has some Objective-C code.
 You can rewrite it to Swift or keep it as it is. - MIGRATED